SilenZcience/Cat_For_Windows/README.md

 No Prerequisites are neccessary; The stand-alone executable `cat.exe` is sufficient.

+> :warning: **You should never trust any execuatable file!**

+> AutoIt executables are known to be **misidentified** as a **virus**.
+In this case you will need to exclude the binary-file from any antivirus software installed.
+Feel free to read/compile the [cat.au3](src/cat.au3) yourself using the official [Aut2Exe Converter](https://www.autoitscript.com/site/autoit/downloads/).

 ### Installation

 1. Clone the repository and move into the root\bin directory with: